 Both experiments were designed to examine the relation between cue combination and relative bias.
 Our key prediction is that, when we measure internal biases, lower internal biases will be associated with greater cue combination precision gains and vice versa.
-To determine this, we extend the classic cue combination approach: in addition to the standard tests for use of different single and combined cues, we also measure the extent to which participants' judgments of one world state via two different single cues are biased relative to each other.
+To determine this, we extend the classic cue combination approach: In addition to the standard tests for use of different single and combined cues, we also measure the extent to which participants' judgments of one world state via two different single cues are biased relative to each other.

-In Experiment 1, we considered the case of children's 3D (slant) perception via disparity and texture, a system previously shown to be immature through childhood (Nardini et al., 2010), though near-optimal from 12 years and in adulthood (Hillis et al., 2004; Nardini et al., 2010).
-Here, we took an individual differences approach: examining cross-sectional correlation between internal relative bias and cue combination behaviour.
-In Experiment 2, we considered the case of adults' visual-auditory localisation in azimuth, a system with inconsistent previous cue combination findings (Alais & Burr, 2004; Arnold et al., 2019; Battaglia et al., 2003; Burr et al., 2009; Garcia et al., 2017; Maiworm & Röder, 2011).
-Here, we took a training approach: we tested to see if an intervention designed to reduce internal relative bias would promote cue combination behaviour.
+In Experiment 1, we considered the case of children's three-dimensional (3D) slant perception via disparity and texture, a system previously shown to be immature through childhood (Nardini et al., 2010), although near-optimal from 12 years and in adulthood (Hillis, Watt, Landy, & Banks, 2004; Nardini et al., 2010).
+Here, we took an individual-differences approach by examining cross-sectional correlation between internal relative bias and cue combination behavior.
+In Experiment 2, we considered the case of adults' visual-auditory localization in azimuth, a system with inconsistent previous cue combination findings (Alais & Burr, 2004; Arnold et al., 2019; Battaglia et al., 2003; Burr et al., 2009; Garcia et al., 2017; Maiworm & Röder, 2011).
+Here, we took a training approach: We tested to see if an intervention designed to reduce internal relative bias would promote cue combination behavior.
 Two different tasks and populations were used in order to test for a link between cue combination and internal relative bias as a general principle, not one that might be present in just one specific setting.
-The populations tested in each (Experiment 1: children; Experiment 2: adults) were those previously showing inconsistent cue combination in that setting, as reviewed above.
+The populations tested in each experiment (Experiment 1, children; Experiment 2, adults) were those previously showing inconsistent cue combination in that setting, as reviewed above.